-How to trade natural gas
+How to trade or invest in natural gas

 Natural gas is one of the most commonly-traded commodities out there.
 Being highly volatile, it presents plenty of opportunities for traders.
 Find out how to trade natural gas, what affects its price and some useful strategies.